TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 V1.1.7
 ------

+ * Adjusted map editor to load view position from last time level was saved
+ * Characters can now walk on gantries (segment overlays with directional floors)
+ * All entities are nudged slightly at start of level so they fall if suspended
+ * When click EXITGAME, hold until click released (prevents load game from showing)
  * Can now save your game position at the bottom, top and whilst riding lift
  * Added new data to save position (decal mode, sound state and lift-ride state)
  * Added code to ensure walk anim not interupted when temp-stop at closed door